 Wide Open Spaces, Wider Incentives

-Perhaps most telling of the benefits of the manufacturing field shifting residence to Texas is that according to Emsi, “there are over 300,000 new jobs in advanced manufacturing since 2011 (6% growth), which accounts for nearly half of all new manufacturing jobs (618,000 new jobs since 2011, growing at roughly 5%).”
+Perhaps most telling of the benefits of the manufacturing field shifting residence to Texas is that — according to Emsi — “there are over 300,000 new jobs in advanced manufacturing since 2011 (6 percent growth), which accounts for nearly half of all new manufacturing jobs (618,000 new jobs since 2011, growing at roughly 5 percent).”
 The industry has already seen an increase in jobs in this field, and it is continuing to grow.
 According to the Dallas Fed, “the production index, a key measure of state manufacturing conditions, moved up eight points to 23.3, reaching its highest level since April 2014.”

-Finally, an abundance of local resources and easy access to raw materials make Texas great for those in manufacturing.
-Alternative energy sources such as wind power, cheap natural gas, and access to raw materials (e.g. limestone and gypsum) decreases the costs of these resources to Texas businesses, while an expansive transportation system makes it easy to bring in any additional manufacturing materials.
+Finally, an abundance of local resources and easy access to raw materials make Texas great for manufacturing.
+Alternative energy sources such as wind power, cheap natural gas, and access to raw materials (e.g., limestone and gypsum) decreases the costs of these resources to Texas businesses, while an expansive transportation system makes it easy to bring in any additional manufacturing materials.